Vaiṣṇava Siddhānta Mālā – Part 2

 Many think that just as activities such as yajña, giving in charity and other acts of dharma, visiting holy places (tīrtha-yatra) and all such endeavours give auspiciousness, the Holy Name does likewise.
 Those who have such a mentality are nāmāparādhīs.
 The intrinsic nature of the Holy Name is always that of conscious rasa.
-All of the various activities of karma are purely material.
-Thus, they are categorically different to the Holy Name.
-Those who consider all these auspicious activities to be equal to the Holy Name, have not actually relished nāma-rasa.
-Just as there is a difference between diamonds and glass, there is an inherent similar difference between hari-nāma and the numerous activities of karma.
+All of the various activities of karma are purely material and thus are categorically different to the Holy Name.
+Those who consider all these auspicious activities to be equal to the Holy Name have not actually relished nāma-rasa.
+Just as there is a difference between diamonds and glass, there is an inherent difference between hari-nāma and the numerous activities of karma.

 After hearing the glories of the Holy Name, if one does not have exclusive faith in the Name and does not abandon the shelter of other processes such as karma and jñāna, then he is a nāmāparādhī.

-If one is not able to give up these ten types of offences to the Name, then hari-nāma will not appear.
+If one is unable to give up these ten types of offences to the Name, then hari-nāma will not appear.

 Seeing the various miseries of the jīvas of this world, the deliverer of the people in the age of Kali, Śrī Śrī Mahāprabhu Caitanyadeva, with His heart moistened with mercy, gave these instructions: